PSA Kinetics and the Natural History of Prostate Cancer

 05ProtecT: Active Treatment, Active Surveillance, and Monitoring Compared

-The primary finding, that prostate cancer-specific mortality was low and not significantly different across the three groups at ten years, was initially striking to a medical community accustomed to treating localized prostate cancer as a condition demanding urgent intervention.
+The primary finding, that prostate cancer-specific mortality was low and not significantly different across the three groups at ten years, was initially striking to a medical community accustomed to treating localised prostate cancer as a condition demanding urgent intervention.
 In the ten-year primary analysis, prostate cancer-specific mortality was approximately 1% across all three groups, with no statistically significant difference between radical prostatectomy, radiotherapy, and active monitoring.
 Disease progression rates were higher in the monitoring group, but conversion to active treatment when progression occurred appeared to preserve outcomes.

 ProtecT also generated the most rigorous comparative data on treatment-related harm.
 Men who underwent radical prostatectomy experienced significantly higher rates of urinary incontinence and erectile dysfunction compared with the other groups, persisting across the follow-up period.
 Radiotherapy was associated with bowel and urinary symptoms.
 Active monitoring, by contrast, carried the harm profile of watchful anxiety rather than treatment toxicity, a real and quantifiable burden, but one of a qualitatively different character.

 The ProtecT data does not argue that monitoring is always right.
-It argues that the margin of survival benefit from immediate treatment, for most men with localized disease, is narrower than clinical intuition has historically assumed, and that this margin must be weighed against treatment harms that are certain, immediate, and significant.
+It argues that the margin of survival benefit from immediate treatment, for most men with localised disease, is narrower than clinical intuition has historically assumed, and that this margin must be weighed against treatment harms that are certain, immediate, and significant.

 06PSA Kinetics: Velocity, Doubling Time, and the Meaning of Trajectory